-I’m frequently asked about the products I use for my dogs.
+I’m frequently asked about the products I choose for my dogs.
 It seems to be that if a product can keep up with Penny it can keep up with nearly any pup!
-I heavily research all my purchases, and I aim to find the best overall value.
+I heavily research all my purchases and I aim to find the best overall value.
 Sometimes that means purchasing cheap plush toys because the expensive “indestructible” ones don’t last.
-Sometimes that means biting the bullet for an expensive dog bed because it’s important my dogs have a comfortable and durable place to sleep.
+Sometimes that means biting the bullet for an pricey dog bed because it’s important my dogs have a comfortable and durable place to sleep.

 Zuke’s Training Treats – My go to treat when training or reinforcing behavior.
-Perfectly sized and there are a number of flavors which helps keep the pups motivated and engaged.
+I use these as my standard “low value” treat but don’t let that term fool you.
+It just means that these are the first treats I reach for when I want to give a quick reward.
+They’re Perfectly sized and there are a number of flavors which helps keep the pups motivated and engaged.

-Zuke’s Hip Action Dog Treats – A higher value treat I use to reward/reinforce the end of a training session.
+Zuke’s Hip Action Dog Treats – A higher value treat I use to reward/reinforce more valuable behavior.
 My dogs know they’re working towards this larger goal which keeps them eager to work.

 Big Barker Bed – I “saved” on dog beds by buying cheap foam beds that lost their shape and had to be replaced.
 Don’t make my mistake!
-Bite the bullet, buy a high-quality bed the first time!
-It burns a hole in your wallet at first, but it will save you money in the long term.
+Bite the bullet, and buy a high-quality bed the first time.
+It burns a hole in your wallet but it will save you money in the long term.
 Plus, I sleep better knowing my dogs sleep on a supportive, comfortable bed.
 I have two Big Barkers and they both have proved a durable, worthy investment.

 Kyjen Slow Feed Bowl – Sometimes the best things in life are (almost) free!
-These bowls cost $10, but they’re priceless in my book.
-They significantly slow down speed eaters and they’re a great way to make mealtime and engaging, fun and safe experience.
+These bowls cost $10 but they’re priceless in my book.
+They significantly slow down speed eaters and they’re a great way to make mealtime an engaging, fun and safe experience.

 Dry Dog Shampoo – In between baths, I like to use a mild dry-shampoo for a quick wipe-down.